akbhinge/Interactive-Movie-Repository/README.md

 3. The collection of movie repo displayed in sorted order!
 4. Working on able to add reviews to movie-card
 5. The web application is a SPA- Single Page Application
+6. Future work- Create a database of movies watched and use remote service to store in database.
+(Node.js can be used)